hashgraph/hedera-json-rpc-relay/docs/design/batch-request.md

 ## Implementation

 * Current single requests should stay the same as they are currently.
-* Should not be possible to use batch requests for methods related to debug and filter APIs.

 * All batch requests should return a `200` response code, even if there are errors on the individual requests. except in case that fails the validations for the batch request as a whole or common validations.
 * Batch requests should be implemented on top of the current implementation, refector into common flow and common code as much as possible.